JuanMAedo/Finance-Automation/README.md

 - **Category**: With the idea of being multi-response and being able to better break down where each euro of our economy is going.

+- **Subcategory**: To be able to know better wher I expend my money.

 - **Payment Method**: What bank account, cash, crypto wallet or any Payment Method-